 - Not Detected (“N/D”).
 This is one of the most common abbreviations on a COA.
 A result showing N/D means the instrument did not detect the presence of the tested substance or compound.
 Some products labelled or otherwise indicated to be “THC Free”, “0.00% THC” or “0.00 mg THC” may still contain trace amounts of THC that simply were not detected when tested due to the cut off limit (i.e., the LOD) set on the laboratory’s testing instrument.

-You should always have access to the COA for a CBD product to verify its content and safety for use.
-Unfortunately, certain brands have claimed their products contained a certain amount of CBD when, in reality, less or no CBD is present.
-The COA is a resourceful tool available to you in this regard.
+You should always have access to the lab report for a CBD product so you can verify its content and safety for use.
+Unfortunately, certain brands have claimed their products contained a certain amount of CBD when, in reality, less or no CBD was present.
+The Certificate of Analysis is a resourceful tool available to you in this regard.

 If your phone’s camera is unable to scan the QR code, try using a QR code reader app instead.
 Not all phone cameras function the same and QR code reader apps are generally more successful.
 If neither of these options work, notify the brand to determine if there is a technical issue, as those do sometimes occur.

 If you ultimately can’t get access to the COA where state law requires that one be provided (like Florida does), consider shopping from another brand.
-If you live in a state that doesn’t require a COA, then buyer beware.
+If you live in a state that doesn’t require making a CBD Lab Report available to you, then buyer beware.